SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/elastic-load-balancer-app.md

 #### Troubleshoot S3 Event Notifications

-In the web interface under **Log File Discovery** it shows a red exclamation mark with "Sumo Logic has not received a validation request from AWS".
+In the web interface under **Log File Discovery**, it shows a red exclamation mark with "Sumo Logic has not received a validation request from AWS".

 Steps to troubleshoot:

-1. Refresh the Source’s page to view the latest status of the subscription in the SNS Subscription section by clicking **Cancel** then **Edit** on the Source in the Collection tab.
+1. Refresh the Source’s page to view the latest status of the subscription in the SNS Subscription section by clicking **Cancel**, then **Edit** on the Source in the Collection tab.
 2. Verify you have enabled sending **Notifications** from your S3 bucket to the appropriate SNS topic.
 This is done in [step 10.E](#Configure-SNS-Notifications).
 3. If you didn’t use CloudFormation check that the SNS topic has a confirmed subscription to the URL in AWS console.
 A "Pending Confirmation" state likely means that you entered the wrong URL while creating the subscription.